 Terror, cyber attacks 'biggest security threats' in Britain

-International terrorism and cyber attacks pose the biggest threat to British security, a new government strategy published Monday said, ahead of a major shake-up of the defence budget.
+International terrorism and cyber attacks pose the biggest threats to British security, a new government strategy said Monday, just before deep cuts to the defence budget are unveiled.

-In a joint foreword to the strategy, Prime Minister David Cameron and Deputy Prime Minister Nick Clegg said Britain was entering an "age of uncertainty."
+In a foreword to the security strategy, Cameron warned that Britain was entering an "age of uncertainty" where threats to its national interests were constantly changing.

 © 2010 AFP